 How much does fishing equipment cost?

-Just like most other sports, the prices of fishing equipment often varies based on quality.
-A really high quality fishing rod could be $200, but one that costs $30 will definitely work for recreational use.
+Like most other sports, the prices of fishing equipment often vary based on quality.
+A high-quality fishing rod and reel could be $200, but one that costs $30 will definitely work for recreational use.
 Smaller pieces of equipment like bait, hooks, weights, and bobbers are very inexpensive and can be bought in bulk for just a few dollars.
 Recreational fishing will not cost you too much money, especially if you look for cheaper options!